OptionsXpress Review: Stock Investing and Options Trading

 Closing Thoughts

-OptionsXpress is geared for active traders and investors, particularly those who’re interested in advancing into other types of trading (e.g. commodities, futures and options), although I don’t see why the typical investor can’t work with them.
-Still, for long term investors, you may also want to consider brokers like Scottrade, ETrade or Sharebuilder (the latter two have well developed banking and money management platforms), or a mutual fund company like Vanguard or Fidelity.
+OptionsXpress is geared toward active traders and investors, particularly those who are interested in advancing into other types of trading (e.g. commodities, futures and options), but their integration with Schwab makes them even more accessible to all types of investors.
+Still, long term investors may also want to consider brokers like Scottrade, ETrade or Sharebuilder (the latter two also have well developed banking and money management platforms), or a mutual fund company like Vanguard or Fidelity.

 I’ve been interested in trading options and have been working on teaching myself how to do it.
 The resources from this site look good.
 A lot of tools here – are these free?
 I might try out the virtual trading they have.